 in the /home/pi

-directory (irrespective where the directory the command was triggered from).
+directory (irrespective of where the directory the command was triggered from).